In Saturn's Rings: In Saturn's Rings (2012–present)

-After discussion with audiences at IMAX conferences, van Vuuren decided the film title Outside In was not a good match for the film's sensibility.
+After discussion with audiences at IMAX conferences, Stone decided the film title Outside In was not a good match for the film's sensibility.
 The Giant Film Cinema Association had been publicizing the film and surveys it conducted supported this.
-It was during a discussion in 2012 about the film's climax where he was describing Earth "in Saturn's rings" that van Vuuren realized he had found his new title.
+It was during a discussion in 2012 about the film's climax where he was describing Earth "in Saturn's rings" that Stone realized they had found their new title.

 A 2013 Kickstarter campaign has raised nearly double the initial $37,500 goal.
 Much of that amount was used to finance a new recording of Samuel Barber's Adagio for Strings, performed by the Greensboro Symphony Orchestra.
-(Van Vuuren currently resides in Greensboro, North Carolina.)
+(Stone currently resides in Greensboro, North Carolina.)

 The film's advisors include Dr. Steve Danford, retired associate professor of physics and astronomy at the University of North Carolina at Greensboro; Dr. Michael J. Malaska, technologist at the Jet Propulsion Laboratory; author and space journalist Andrew Chaikin; and NASA Solar System Ambassadors Tony Rice and Jonathan Ward.

-Although narration had originally been removed in 2009, by 2014 van Vuuren realized that a sparse narration was necessary for the film.
+Although narration had originally been removed in 2009, by 2014 Stone realized that a sparse narration was necessary for the film.
 This amounted to 5 pages and about 1200 words in total.
 After listening to many voice actors one stood out and he asked LeVar Burton to be the narrator for the film in 2017.
-LeVar Burton recorded the narration in Los Angeles on the 3rd of February 2018.
+LeVar Burton recorded the narration in Los Angeles on 3 February 2018.